ProcrastinatingPenguin/-Api-JS/README.md

 ### A Extremely Basic Demo

 What Really Shows How Useful **api.js** can be is this demo:
-  Using a question on stackoverflow (http://stackoverflow.com/questions/10341135/example-of-using-github-api-from-javascript) asking for help using the github api the simple solution required 8 lines of code, mine required 2 and produces perfectly readable code.
+  Using a question on stackoverflow (http://stackoverflow.com/questions/10341135/example-of-using-github-api-from-javascript) asking for help using the github api the complex solution required 8 lines of code, mine required 2 and produces perfectly readable code.
 ```
  getJSON('https://api.github.com/users/funchal', function myfunction(data) {
             console.log(data.name + " has " + data.public_repos + " public repositories!"); });